ProQuestionAsker/SNL_Impressions/Raw_Data/README.md

 Character\_Categories.csv
 -------------------------

 -   **Data Collection Method**: Collected list of unique characters impersonated from All\_Impressions.csv file.
 Created a script using Wikipedia's API to search for each name and retrieve part of the first sentence on the page.
 This sentence generally gives a brief overview to the person and is most likely to give helpful information about who a characer is.
-Categories were then used to automatically classify people into characters based on what they are most commonly known for.
+Categories were then used to automatically classify people into groups based on what they are most commonly known for.
 -   **Observations**: Each row represents a single Character
 -   **Variables**:
-    -   *name*: Name of person being impersonated (can be used as a key with the Character column of All\_Impressions.csv file)
+    -   *Character*: Name of person being impersonated (can be used as a key with the Character column of All\_Impressions.csv file)
-    -   *occupation*: part of the first sentence scrape from Wikipedia
+    -   *Occupation*: part of the first sentence scrape from Wikipedia
     -   *Category*: general grouping of similar reasons for fame (see more detailed descriptions below)
 -   **Other Notes**: Not every character had a page on Wikipedia.
 These had to be searched on Google or other sources to try to discertain information about the original person.
 If you see errors, please let me know.
+Also, for people who spanned multiple different categories over the course of SNL history (e.g., Donald Trump was impersonated in the 80's and 90's for being a Business Leader but is not being impersonated as a politician), a single category was chosen that represents the most common reason for impersonation (e.g., for Donald Trump, politician)

 **Categories**: Categories were decided based on which categorization is the **most** appropriate for a given character, specifically in regards to why they were featured on SNL.